NickKuzmin/tasks-for-interview/PostgreSQL.md

 ```
-DROP TABLE book IF EXISTS;
+DROP TABLE IF EXISTS books;
 ```